mlanza/atomic/docs/adopting-the-clojure-mindset.md

 const fname = _.chain($harvey, _.deref, _.get(_, "fname")); // "Harvey"
 ```

-These are simulated or faux commands, because they are pure and don't acutally mutate anything.
+These are simulated commands (a.k.a., faux or persistent commands), because they are pure and don't acutally mutate anything.
 The `assoc` is pure, the `swap` impure.
 This approach allows immutability and mutability to be teased apart.
 It affords a specific strategy for controlling state change.

 An ordinary command is impure actually changes the subject.
 In accordance with command-query separation, it has no return value.